 The clearing prices of option contracts provide insight about how the market expects the price of the underlying commodity to move in the future.
 The price of an option depends on two factors: (i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
 When call option price decreases coincide with put option price increases, it signals a decrease in the expected price of the underlying commodity.
-Conversely, when call option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.
+Conversely, when call option prices and put option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.

-Key observations regarding the pricing of options for CO2 allowances in the fourth quarter of 2014:
+Key observations regarding the pricing of options for CO2 allowances in the first quarter of 2015:

-- Nineteen option trades were recorded on ICE during the fourth quarter of 2014, up from eight trades in the previous quarter.
-Sixty-seven percent of the volume was for contracts with November or December 2015 expiration, while 19 percent of the volume was for contracts with December 2014 expiration. - Fifty-one percent of the volume was for call options and 49 percent of the volume was for put options during the fourth quarter of 2014. - The strike prices of the 11 call options sold during the fourth quarter of 2014 ranged from \$5.00 to \$6.00, while 8 put options were sold at strike prices of \$3.25 to \$5.35.
+- Twenty-seven option trades were recorded on ICE during the first quarter of 2015, up from 19 trades in the previous quarter. - Forty-five percent of the volume was for contracts with March 2016 expiration, while 37 percent of the volume was for contracts with December 2015 expiration. - Sixty-eight percent of the volume was for call options and 32 percent of the volume was for put options. - The strike prices of the 12 call options ranged from \$5.25 to \$7.25, while 15 put options were sold at strike prices of \$5.00 to \$5.50.
 These strike prices provide some indication of the market's expectations for the potential range of variation in allowance prices.